This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 02/22/2021: Lucid Motors to Go Public in Merger with Churchill Capital Corp IV

 Lucid Motors is an electric vehicle (EV) manufacturer in the process of entering the marketplace for environmentally friendly luxury sedans.
 It is expected to rival Tesla, Rivian, and Nikola in the electric vehicle market, one of the fastest-growing automotive segments worldwide.

 The company was founded by Bernard Tse and Sam Weng and was initially named Atieva to focus on batteries and powertrains.
 In 2016, they rebranded to Lucid Motors and began the development of an electric luxury vehicle.

-Peter Rawlinson is now the CEO.
+Peter Rawlinson is the CEO remained through the SPAC merger.

 Headquartered in Newark, CA., the company has approximately 500 employees.

 Inspire the adoption of sustainable transportation by creating the most captivating luxury electric vehicles centered around the human experience.